Daft Punk discography

 Following their Alive 2006/2007 tour, Daft Punk composed the score for the 2010 film Tron: Legacy and released an accompanying soundtrack album.
 The album produced the single "Derezzed" and became the duo's first top five album on the Billboard 200.
 It also received a platinum and gold certifications from the Recording Industry Association of America (RIAA) and SNEP, respectively.
 Random Access Memories, Daft Punk's first studio album in eight years, was released in May 2013 and topped several charts worldwide.
 In France, the album was Daft Punk's first release to debut at number one, a position it retained for three consecutive weeks after its release.
 "Get Lucky", the first single from Random Access Memories, also experienced chart success in several countries.
 In 2016, Daft Punk was featured on two singles from Canadian R&B singer The Weeknd entitled "Starboy" and "I Feel It Coming".
 The former topped charts in several countries and received a platinum certification from the RIAA, while the latter peaked at number one in France and earned a diamond certification from the SNEP.
 The duo officially broke up in February 2021; however, during December of the same year, the Tron: Legacy soundtrack reentered and topped the Dance/Electronic Albums chart after a vinyl edition of the album was released in Target stores.
 Exactly a year after their split and to commemorate the 25th anniversary of Homeworks release, the duo released a special edition of the album containing various remixes which were also released as a standalone album, Homework (Remixes), later in the year.
-Exactly two years after their split, it was announced that a similar release for Random Access Memories' 10th anniversary would occur in May 2023.
+A 10th anniversary edition of Random Access Memories was released in May 2023.